evgenity/single-page-jekyll-template-seo/README.md

 - [ ] submit your site for indexing on https://www.google.com/webmasters/tools/ and more
 - [ ] add google analytics https://analytics.google.com
 - [ ] start developing an MVP for your crazy idea; meanwhile google will index your keywords - check google analytics dashboard

+# Publishing site
+- [ ] To learn how to setup a convientient git deployment see: https://www.digitalocean.com/community/tutorials/how-to-set-up-automatic-deployment-with-git-with-a-vps